 A new graduate of Yale with a degree in Forestry at the age of 24, Aldo Leopold was assigned to the newly created US Forest Service in New Mexico and Arizona.
 His career in those newly emerging wilderness areas of the US changed the way we look at land, wilderness and our delicate balance as guardians of the Earth forever.

 Through careful observation and experience, his thinking began to change however.
 He witnessed first hand the effects of unregulated, overgrazing on sensitive areas.
 He saw how this overgrazing could lead to severe erosion as plantroots disappeared.
 He was saddened by the effects of deer and elk population explosions in a predator free environment as food became scarce and the populations became weakened by starvation.
 His thinking changed.
+"Just as a deer herd lives in mortal fear of wolves, so does a mountain live in fear of its deer," he wrote.

 This simple sentence recognizes that unchecked populations of herbivores can wreak havoc on an ecosystem by overgrazing.
 When deer or elk or cows for that matter, mow down the young cottonwood shoots along a stream bank there is less shade and the banks are less stable.
 The river water heats up and the stream banks erode.
 Hotter water and heavier silt loads make the streams uninhabitable for native fish like trout.
 Extinction ensues.